hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/08_handling_user_input.md

     * capture it.
     * validate it.
     * sends useful feedback guiding the user what to enter.
-  * **handle the doft keyboard**[The keyboard of the physical device].
+  * **handle the soft keyboard**[The keyboard of the physical device].
     * What characters to show for a specific ` TextInput `.
     * When to show/hide it.

 ## Managing Input Control State
-* Let's start by saving user inputs for ` AuthScreen ` in the ` state ` so that we can validate these input whenever they encounter any change from the user.
+* Let's start by saving user inputs for ` AuthScreen ` in the ` state ` so that we can validate these inputs whenever they encounter any change from the user.
 * For that we need to keep 3 values in the ` state `: ` email `, ` password `, and ` confirmPassword `(Our inputs).
-We will also keep for each input, its validity ` state `(Whether th user input is valid or not) as they change whenever the user updates input.
+We will also keep for each input its ` value ` and its ` validity state `(Whether the user input is valid or not) as they change whenever the user updates input.
 * However, the instructor will follow a pretty good, and new [at least for me], way of handling user inputs.
 Instead of **dispersing** the logic of input validation, he will combine all this logic into a single ` function ` that validates all inputs.
 * For that reason, we will not only store the value and validity of these inputs in the ` state `, but also will store the **validation rules**(the rules that check whether a given input is valid or not) there.
 Absolutely, These **validation rules** do not change in **running time** so why we store them in the ` state `?
 Actually no reason except for keeping related things next to each other so we have for each input: its value, its validity state, and its validation rules all in one place.
 ```js